 Additionally, this hormone has the property of stimulating metabolism and burning fat.

 Also, omega-3 fatty acids from the ocean can strengthen your immune system through resolvins.

 The tiny shrimp-like creature is at the bottom of the food chain.
-Hence, krill has fewer impurities than fish.
+Hence, krill have fewer impurities than fish.